Ukrainian diaspora: Size

-For the Soviet Union, it can be assumed that about 10-12 million people of Ukrainian (7-9 million in Asia) heritage live outside the Ukrainian SSR.
+For the Soviet Union, it can be assumed that about 10-12 million people of Ukrainian (7-9 million in Asia) heritage lived outside the Ukrainian SSR.

-After 1991
+Post 1991

-After the independence of Ukraine in 1991, many Ukrainians emigrated to Western countries because of economic depression in the 1990s.
+After the independence of Ukraine in 1991, many Ukrainians emigrated to Western countries because of an economic depression in the 1990s.

 Many Ukrainians live in Russia either along the Ukrainian border or in Siberia.
 In the 1990s, the number of Ukrainians living in Russia was calculated to be around 5 million.
-These regions, where Ukrainians live, can be subdivided into 2 categories:
+These regions, where Ukrainians live, can be subdivided into the following categories: